2xmonth/dreambox-bot/README.md

 https://clever.com/oauth/authorize?channel=clever-portal&client_id=blahblahblah&confirmed=true&district_id=blahblahblah&redirect_uri=https%3A%2F%2Fplay.dreambox.com%2Flogin%2Fclever_oauth&response_type=code

-and then, you're pretty much done. just install all of the modules in requirements.txt and run the script IN CMD (or whatever you want to call it)
+and then, you're pretty much done. just install all of the modules in requirements.txt and run the script **IN CMD** (or whatever you want to call it)

+The average time for a lesson was around 1.3 seconds. it will be faster or slower depending on your internet speed.
+Also, if there is anyone who is good at programming, it seems that if this is ran for a continuous amount of time (several thousand lessons) the time slowly goes up and up.
+Is this a problem with my script or is it a problem with their servers?

 Also, you cant use most vpns with this because then you sometimes get captchas and i dont want to add captcha support